 Video consumption is growing as more people choose VOD- Video On Demand, over television.

 And this phenomenon isn’t limited to your favorite series or the latest Netflix Original; Businesses are producing videos too.
+Because making videos become easier and cheaper today.

 According to animated explainer video company Wyzowl, 81% of businesses had started using video at the beginning of 2018, an 18% increase from early 2017.
 This number is set to grow beyond the 87% mark by the end of 2019.

 This is because videos are more attractive, engaging, and entertaining than text and static images.
 But also because you’re able to convey far more information in 2-3 minutes than by sending your subscribers 1000-2000 words to read.
+And it easy to buy and edit them like a stock photo.

 Video is also far more memorable and effective than text since the human brain processes image 60,000 times faster.